pedroac/nonce4php/README.md

 It allows choosing any [PSR-16](https://www.php-fig.org/psr/psr-16/) implementation to store temporarily the nonces, nonces values generators, expiration intervals and even a [`DateTime` provider](https://github.com/Kdyby/DateTimeProvider) to override the clock system (this feature is used for unit tests).

-It also provides helpers to manage input, generates random nonces names and values, verifies submitted tokens against the nonce and generates HTML elements.
+It also provides helpers to manage input, generate random nonces names and values, verify submitted tokens against the nonce and generate HTML elements.

 ## Prerequisites